What are doctors of Chiropractic?

 Most definitely!
 For years chiropractors have been working with sports organizations.
 Proper rehabilitation from a sporting injury involves more than simply knowing where to apply heat verses ice.
 Dr. McDiarmid has an additional 3 years post-graduate training in chiropractic sports medicine having attained Fellowship accreditation in the Chiropractic College of Sports Sciences.

-Chiropractic for a car or work accident?
+Chiropractic for a motor vehicle collision or work accident?

 No question!
 Motor vehicle accidents and work injuries traumatize the skeleton.
 An immediate consultation with your chiropractor should be your top priority.